apache/dubbo-website/content/en/overview/mannual/golang-sdk/tutorial/service-discovery/application-level-service-discovery.md

 Dubbo-go supports both interface-level registration and application-level service discovery.
 Interface-level registration stores callable provider URLs directly in the registry.
 Application-level service discovery stores application instances in the registry, and uses service mapping plus metadata to recover the provider URLs required by consumers.

+Application-level service discovery is the current default model.
+Interface-level registration and application-level service discovery use different registration and subscription paths, and they are not automatically interoperable.
+A consumer using interface-level discovery cannot discover providers that only register application-level instances; a consumer using application-level discovery cannot discover providers that only register interface-level URLs.
+Use `all` during migration if both consumer types must be supported.

 ## Registration Modes

 Use the registry type to choose how a provider registers itself: